 Weep holes were also drilled through the wall, ensuring that water build up behind the wall would be avoided in future.
 Reinstatement of the surrounding area was carried out, including replacing top soil along the top of the wall and within the churchyard to allow a wildflower meadow to be sown.

-The majority of the work was completed within a full road closure, providing a safe working area and space the plant required to undertake the work.
+The majority of the work was completed within a full road closure.
+This provided a safe working area and space the plant required to undertake the work.
 The works were delivered on time, on budget and to the satisfaction of the client.